thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim.cpp.rst.txt

 .. code-block:: cpp

-   // This file is part of NECSim project which is released under MIT license.
+   // This file is part of necsim project which is released under MIT license.
    // See file **LICENSE.txt** or visit https://opensource.org/licenses/MIT) for full license details
    #define PYTHON_COMPILE
    #include <Python.h>
+   #include <string>
    #include <vector>
-   #include <string>
    #include <csignal>

    // These are included here for compabilitity reasons
-   #include "necsim/Setup.h"
+   #include "setup.h"
    // This provides compability for protracted speciation events.
    #include "necsim.h"
    #include "PyLogging.h"